Federal interest rates suck.

 Because of these facts, private consolation of federal loans has serious appeal.
-For some it could be worth hundreds of dollars in their pocket each month, and a savings of thousands of dollars in interest over the life of the loan.
+For some, it could be worth hundreds of dollars in their pocket each month, and a savings of thousands of dollars in interest over the life of the loan.

 However, consolidating federal loans into a private loan is a huge decision.
 It is something that can’t be undone, and something you could live to regret if your circumstances change.
 Today we will look at the factors that go into the decision, and the circumstances in which it works.

 Consolidating your federal loans into a private loan means that the federal loan perks are forever gone.
 There is no way to “unconsolidate” and you cannot put the money back into a federal student loan.

-What perks are lost?
+What Perks are Lost?

 If you think that either of these programs could realistically be a part of your future, consolidation of your federal loans into private loans is probably ill-advised.

-Federal Income Based Repayment Plans – At present there are a handful of income-driven repayment plans.
+Federal Income-Driven Repayment Plans – At present, there are a handful of income-driven repayment plans.
 Depending upon when you took out your first loan, your monthly payment could be either 10% or 15% of your monthly discretionary income.
 If you are unemployed, that means your monthly payments could be $0 each month.
 The best part about these repayment plans is that they are also eligible for forgiveness.
 This means that if you have federal debt, you are protected in the event of an extended job loss.

-Obviously nobody plans on losing their job, but if you have any concerns about your long-term employment outlook, having the federal protections in your back pocket is a good idea.
+Obviously, nobody plans on losing their job, but if you have any concerns about your long-term employment outlook, having the federal protections in your back pocket is a good idea.

 If you have no doubt that you will be paying off your student loans in full, and you just want to save some money along the way, you are ideally suited for private consolidation of your federal loans.
-The borrowers who fall into the certain to pay off the debt in full category usually have pretty good jobs and credit scores, and the lenders compete to get their business.
+The borrowers who fall into this category usually have pretty good jobs and credit scores, and the lenders compete to get their business.

 From an employment perspective, you need to make an honest assessment of yourself.
 If you lost your job tomorrow, how long would it take you to find another job?
 Can you easily make the same money elsewhere?
 Private consolidation shouldn’t really be considered unless you have little to no concern about your long-term employment outlook.

-How do I make the decision?
+How Do I Make the decision?

 The extra interest that you currently pay for your federal loans is like an unemployment insurance policy.
 If the interest difference doesn’t amount to much, it is probably best to just keep the added protection.